 What is done with the information gathered on a visit?

-Within ten days, Independent Visitors write and submit a report on their visit to the Office of the Inspector of Custodial Services.
+Within seven days, Independent Visitors write and submit a report on their visit to the Office of the Inspector of Custodial Services.
 Proficiency in word processing and communicating by email is desirable.
 The report will include concerns raised; outcomes that may have been achieved or possible solutions discussed with the Superintendent and staff, and any personal observations, assessments and recommendations the Visitor wishes to make about the prison or detention centre.

 What happens to the report?

 The written report is forwarded to the Office of the Inspector of Custodial Services where the information is analysed, and where responses to some of the matters raised may be sought from the Department of Corrective Services.

 Prior to commencing, appointed Independent Visitors are given training on how the service is administered, important safety aspects when working in custodial places and broad information about the facility to which they have been appointed.
 New Visitors can ‘shadow’ more experienced Visitors until they are comfortable in the role.
 Each Independent Visitor report is distributed to the other Visitors who visit the same facility.

 What is good about being an Independent Visitor?